 The Company is a recruitment business which provides work-finding services to its clients and work-seekers.
-The Company must process personal data (including sensitive personal data) so that it can provide these services – in doing so, the Company acts as a data controller for the purpose of data protection law.
+The company must process personal data so that it can provide these services – in doing so, the Company acts as a data controller for the purpose of data protection law.
 This means that we are responsible for deciding how we hold and use your personal data.

 What is personal data?

-Personal data means any information relating to a living individual who can be identified (directly or indirectly) in particular by reference to an identifier (e.g., name, NI number, employee number, email address, physical features).
+Any information relating to a living individual who can be identified (directly or indirectly) by reference to an identifier (e.g., name, NI number, email address, physical features).
 It can be factual (e.g., date of birth), an opinion about an individual’s actions or behaviour, or information that may otherwise impact the individual in a personal or business capacity.